mit-quest/education/cloud/Satori/satori_ml_pipeline.md

 ## Running an Interactive Job

-The [steps above](#setting-up-your-environment) can be completed on a login node or compute node.
+The [steps above](#setting-up-your-environment) can be completed on either a login node or compute node.
 To go much further, though, whether it be testing or running a python script, you need to set up for computational work, original documents [here](https://mit-satori.github.io/satori-workload-manager.html#).
 Overall, since Satori is a shared resource, you must request time and be entered in a queue to receive computation power.

 To launch an interactive shell where you have terminal access (similar to a VM), you can request an interactive batch job from within your browser or ssh terminal with